Health Care for Asylum Seekers

 Can asylum seekers buy health insurance through a national or state exchange (also called a “marketplace”)?

-As of 2023, an exception is Colorado.
-You can buy health insurance on the Colorado state exchange and apply for financial support regardless of your immigration status.
+• As of 2023, you can buy health insurance on the Colorado state exchange and apply for financial support regardless of your immigration status.

-Beginning in 2024, residents of Washington state will also be able to use the state exchange regardless of immigration status.
+• As of 2024, residents of Washington state are also able to use the state exchange regardless of immigration status.

 Visit these websites to learn more: